NoroffFEU/programming-foundations-ca-ttowntom/README.md

 # Programming Foundations CA

-Optional goals -> UI can be found in the index.htmnl file.
+Optional goals -> UI can be found in the index.htmnl file or at https://pf-thr.netlify.app/
-(Could not host on Pages/Netlify due to the repo being owned by a organization)

 # Smartphone Object